 By Dorentina Hysa

-In response to the hate speech presence in media environment, “No hate Alliance” was founded in Albania in December 2019 by People’s Advocates/Ombudsman, the Commissioner for Protection from Discrimination, Audiovisual Media Authority, and the Albanian Media Council.
-The Alliance constitutes a joint approach in fighting hate speech and promoting diversity in Albania.
-Additional to the national efforts to combating hate speech, Reporting Diversity Network 2.0 has been activated.
-The project is supported by the European Commission, and aims to activate the role of civil society in countering narratives of the divide and replacing them with positive discourse contributing to the values of respect for human rights, respect for diversity and good neighboring relations amongst Western Balkan countries.
+Reporting Diversity Network 2.0 – RDN 2.0 is established with the objective to effectively influence media representation of ethnicity, religion and gender in the Western Balkans.
+It aims to activate the role of civil society in countering narratives of the divide and replacing them with positive discourse contributing to the values of respect for human rights, respect for diversity and good neighbouring relations.
 In order to do so, the project will empower a regional network of CSOs to work together with the aim to influence the quality of media reporting about issues of ethnicity, religion, gender, sexual orientation, and age.
+Reporting Diversity 2.0 is led by Media Diversity Institute and its partners include South East European Network for profesionalisation of media (SEENPM), Centre for Investigative Journalism Bosnia and Herzegovina, Center for Investigative Journalism Montenegro, KosovaLive, Institut for Communication Studies and Media Diversity Institute Western Balkans.